sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_4.rst

 We have a third sample of personality data to use to undertake reliability
 analysis: in the |bfi_sample3|_ data set.
-Once again, check that the 25 personality item variables are coded as continuous.
+Once again, check that the 25 personality item variables are coded as continuous |continuous|.
 To perform reliability analysis in jamovi:

 -  Select ``Factor`` → ``Reliability Analysis`` from the ``Analyses`` ribbon menu in jamovi to open the analysis panel where you can determine the